 - E12.4 An employee may be granted compassionate leave from the first day of service. - E12.5 Compassionate leave is non-cumulative. - E12.6 Employees are entitled to up to 5 days of compassionate leave on each occasion of the death of a member of the employee's immediate family or household.
-The head of service may grant an additional paid or unpaid period of compassionate leave for this purpose. - E12.7 Employees are entitled to up to 2 days of compassionate leave on each occasion of personal illness or injury of a member of the employee's immediate family or household that poses a serious threat to the person's life.
-The head of service may grant an additional paid or unpaid period of compassionate leave for this purpose.
+The Chief Executive may grant an additional paid or unpaid period of compassionate leave for this purpose. - E12.7 Employees are entitled to up to 2 days of compassionate leave on each occasion of personal illness or injury of a member of the employee's immediate family or household that poses a serious threat to the person's life.
+The Chief Executive may grant an additional paid or unpaid period of compassionate leave for this purpose.

-E12.8 The employee should discuss with their manager or supervisor, as soon as practicable, their absence or intention to be absent on compassionate leave.

-- E12.9 An employee must make an application to the head of service to access compassionate leave. - E12.10 The head of service may request evidence that would satisfy a reasonable person that an application for compassionate leave is for a purpose specified in subclause E12.1. - Having met the requirements of this clause, the head of service must approve an employee's application to access compassionate leave. - E12.12 If the employee has not provided the evidence requested under subclause E12.10, a decision not to approve the leave may be taken in accordance with subclause E3.1.
+- E12.8 The employee should discuss with their manager or supervisor, as soon as practicable, their absence or intention to be absent on compassionate leave. - E12.9 An employee must make an application to the Chief Executive to access compassionate leave. - E12.10 The Chief Executive may request evidence that would satisfy a reasonable person that an application for compassionate leave is for a purpose specified in subclause E12.1. - E12.11 Having met the requirements of this clause, the Chief Executive must approve an employee's application to access compassionate leave. - E12.12 If the employee has not provided the evidence requested under subclause E12.10, a decision not to approve the leave may be taken in accordance with subclause E3.1.